AndreasHolmgaard/Milestone-1/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement
+Dropdown menu from burger icon on smaller devices.
 Another feature idea
 Technologies Used
 HTML 5.
 Basic framework for website creation. https://en.wikipedia.org/wiki/HTML5